opendatacube/datacube-ows/README.rst

 To start ows with a pre-indexed database::

-  docker compose -f docker-compose.yaml -f docker-compose.db.yaml up
+  docker compose -f docker-compose.yaml up

 To start ows with db and gunicorn instead of flask (production)::

-  docker compose -f docker-compose.yaml -f docker-compose.db.yaml -f docker-compose.prod.yaml up
+  docker compose -f docker-compose.yaml -f docker-compose.prod.yaml up

 The default environment variables (in .env file) can be overriden by setting local environment variables::